 Every disease you care to name can be diagnosed in terms of Qi and Blood.
 (It can also be diagnosed in terms of Yin and Yang.)

-So if you ask how does acupuncture work, it's like this.
-Acupuncture needles are very carefully inserted into acupuncture 'points' along these channels (most points lie on the channels) according to the wisdom and teaching of 4000 years of experience by some of the most skilful doctors the world has known.
+So if you ask how does acupuncture work, it’s like this.
+Sterile acupuncture needles are very carefully inserted into acupuncture ‘points’ along these channels.
+The points are chosen according to the wisdom and teaching of at least 2500 years of experience by some of the most skilful doctors the world has ever known.

 Why?
 To influence the movement of Qi.